Disarm Alarmo Alarm in Home Assistant Using Actionable Notifications

 Now, what if you want to simply get an actionable notification to arm your alarm?
 Note, you wouldn't use this for an "Alarm Triggered" event.
 You need to use the "Failed to Alarm" condition, otherwise it won't arm correctly.

-- action: ALARMO_FORCE_ALARM
+data: actions: - action: ALARMO_FORCE_ALARM title: Arm

 Multiple Actions